nasa/HyperCP/README.md

 The 'New' button allows creation of a new configuration file.
 'Edit' allows editing the currently selected configuration file.
 'Delete' is used to delete the currently selected configuration file *and* corresponding auto-created calibration directories (see Configuration).
 After creating a new configuration file, select it from the drop-down menu, and select 'Edit' to launch the Configuration module and GUI.

-The 'Input...' and 'Output Data/Plots Parent Directory' buttons are fairly self explanatory and allow optional selection of data and directories from any mounted/mapped drive.
+The 'Input...' and 'Output Data/Plots Parent Directory' buttons are self explanatory and allow optional selection of data and directories from any mounted/mapped drive.
 Note that output data and plot sub-directories (e.g. for processing levels) are also auto-created during processing as described below.
-The parent directory is the directory containing the sub-directories for processing levels (e.g. "/L1A", "/L1B", etc.) If no input or output data directories are selected, '/Data' and 'Plots' under the HyperInSPACE directory structure will be used by default as the parent directories.
+The parent directory is the directory containing the sub-directories for processing levels (e.g. "/L1A", "/L1B", etc.) If no input or output data directories are selected, '/Data' and '/Plots' under the HyperInSPACE directory structure will be used by default as the parent directories.

-Ancillary Data files for environmental conditions and relevant geometries used in L2 processing must be text files in SeaBASS format with columns for date, time, lat, and lon.
+Ancillary data files for environmental conditions and relevant geometries used in L2 processing must be text files in SeaBASS format with columns for date, time, lat, and lon.
 See https://seabass.gsfc.nasa.gov/ for a description of SeaBASS format.
 Optional data fields include station number, ship heading, relative sensor azimuth, aerosol optical depth, cloud cover, salinity, water temperature, and wind speed.
 An example ancillary file is included for use as a template.
 It is recommended that ancillary files are checked with the 'FCHECK' utility as described on the SeaBASS website.
 They will be interpreted using the included SB_support.py module from NASA/OBPG.

 In case environmental conditions were not logged in the field, or for filling in gaps in logged data, they will be retrieved from GMAO models as described below.
 The ancillary data file is optional (though strongly advised for adding wind speed at a minimum) provided the sensor suite is equipped with a SolarTracker or equivalent to supply the relevant sensor/solar geometries.
 If no SolarTracker-type instrument is present to report the relative sensor/solar geometries, the ancillary file must be provided with at least the ship heading and relative angle between the bow of the ship and the sensor azimuth as a function of time.